◆ CRUMBS — IN-KluSo's Data Signals Division

 Yale Budget Lab analysis confirms US average effective tariff rate has reached levels not seen since the early 1930s Smoot-Hawley era.
 This isn't a negotiating posture — it's a structural trade regime change.

-policy-shift HIGH
+policy-shift

 CR-CORE-007